artichaubey2102-debug/nlp-factcheck-enhanced/README.md

 1. Upload your CSV file
 2. Select the text column (statements)
 3. Select the target column (labels)
-4. Enter your Google API key in the sidebar (Use this key: AIzaSyAu-jqo6Gz1Ubea3bj6NJShmKnCHoL6ZhI )
+4. Skip This -- Enter your Google API key in the sidebar
 5. Choose an NLP phase
 6. Click "Run Model Comparison"